 Why do people convert to Islam?
 The contemporary relevance of this question is immediately apparent.
 Assessing genuine belief is difficult, but the impact of trade, Saints, Sufis and Holy men, proselytisation, benefits gained from Arabic literacy and administration systems, enhanced power, prestige, warfare, and belonging to the larger Muslim community have all been suggested.
 Equally significant is the context of conversion.
 Why were certain sub-Saharan African cities key points for conversion to Islam, e.g. Gao and Timbuktu in the Western Sahel, and Harar in Ethiopia?
 Archaeological engagement with Islamisation processes and contexts of conversion in Africa is variable, and in parts of the continent research is static.

-Islamic Funerary Inscriptions of Bahrain, pre-1900
+The Islamic Funerary Inscriptions of Bahrain, pre-1900 CE

 Book Projects in Progress

-2) Walker, B., Insoll, T., and Fenwick, C. (eds.).
-(In Preparation, 2018).
+- Edited Book.
+Walker, B., Insoll, T., and Fenwick, C. (eds.).
+(In Preparation, 2019).
 The Oxford Handbook of Islamic Archaeology.
 Oxford: Oxford University Press.

 PhD Student Research Projects

 My current and past PhD student research projects as either supervisor 1 (S1) or supervisor 2 (S2) are:

 - Ceramics as chronological markers on Islamic sites in eastern Ethiopia (S1)

 - The archaeology of coin trees and related folklore in the British Isles (S1)

 - Reconstructing the use and source of archaeological ceramics from Koma Land, Ghana (S1)